-In the Beginning was Stanford-Binet:
+In the Beginning Was Stanford-Binet

-Preparing and administering standardized testing is also big business, and not only for the big college, professional, and graduate entrance exams but also for professional certifications.
-One of the most frequent topics that comes up inter nos is which school to send our kids to, and a top concern is how prominent and frequent standardized testing will be.
-But, let’s get back to the question at hand: What are the common, essential steps to preparation for standardized tests?
+Preparing and administering standardized testing is also big business!
+Not only for entrance exams, but also for professional certifications.
+One of the most frequent topics that comes up is which school to go to.
+Of course with that, a top concern is how prominent and frequent standardized testing will be.
+But, let’s get back to the question at hand.
+What are the common, essential steps to preparation for standardized tests?

-To answer this question, it is essential to consider the origin of modern standardized testing, the Stanford–Binet Intelligence Scales, an IQ test first introduced in 1916; its legacy endures in the philosophy and approach of many, if not most, standardized tests.
+To answer this question, consider the origin of modern standardized testing, the Stanford–Binet Intelligence Scales.
+This IQ test was first introduced in 1916.
+Its legacy endures in the philosophy and approach of many, if not most, standardized tests.